EVER SDK

 Resending a Message

 The process_message function has the retry feature.
-If message had expired, it can be re-created and re-sent to the network.
+If , it can be re-created and re-sent to the network.
 Five attempts are carried out by default.
 If all of them fail, 507 error is returned as well.
 Use the network.message_retries_count parameter to customize the number of attempts at SDK initialization.
 If set to 0, no further attempts will be carried out.

 It is a good practice to increase the timeout between retries, for instance, if they are caused by bad connection or network lags (for instance when shard is temporarily served by some slow validators). abi.message_expiration_timeout_grow_factor parameter defines proportion of timeout increase with each retry.
 The default value is 1.5.